Church & Community Care

 Serving people with the love of Christ

-Bridges of Grace Church is currently operating as a house church in Central Uganda.
-In this season, we are building a foundation of prayer, Bible teaching, worship, discipleship, fellowship, and pastoral care.
+Bridges of Grace Church is currently meeting as a house church in Central Uganda.

-A place where children are loved.
+A church where children are loved.

-A place where families are strengthened.
+A church where families are strengthened.

-A place where young people are guided.
+A church where young people are discipled.

-A place where the vulnerable are seen.
+A church where the vulnerable are seen.

-A place where Jesus Christ is glorified.
+A church where Jesus Christ is honored in everything.

 Why community care matters

-How we care for communities
+How we serve

 Our church and community care work includes spiritual, emotional, and practical support.